-Our special school and children’s home are each regulated by Ofsted separately.
-Both services are graded “Outstanding”, the highest rating given in Ofsted inspections.
+Our special school and children’s home at RNIB Pears Centre are each regulated by Ofsted separately.
+Our nursing care is regulated by the Care Quality Commission (CQC).

 Unfortunately, our school has been rated ‘Inadequate’ and requiring special measures.
 We’re deeply disappointed by this outcome and it is clear that we have not performed to the high standards that we strive to achieve.
 However, we’re now working to make urgent improvements.

 We are pleased that the report highlighted the strong relationships between staff and students and we will continue to develop and nurture these.